-To apply to Talent Development (TD), the following items must be submitted to the University of Rhode Island's (URI) Office of Undergraduate Admission by December 15:
+To apply to Talent Development (TD), the following items must be submitted to the University of Rhode Island's (URI) Office of Undergraduate Admission by December 15 (December 1 for Nursing and Pharmacy applicants):

 URI Online Common Application: TD applicants must apply online using The Common Application.
-Applicants must also complete the URI Supplement.
 Admission to TD is competitive.
 Apply by the deadline.
 Incomplete applications will not be considered.

 - TD Application Code: Using the TD code, both pays the application fee and flags the application as TD.
 High school students may obtain a waiver code from their guidance office.
 TD/CCRI transfer students and students not currently enrolled in school should contact the TD office at 401-874-2901 to obtain a code.
 For more information about submitting the code, refer to the Office of Undergraduate Admission.